Aasys/Hungry/README.md

 Method 2: tux - resin

+     compile project
-     compile and inflate the war file to ~/resin set permission
+     inflate the war file to ~/resin
+     set permission
-     git the resin-url/parent from your browser
+     git the resin-url from your browser